orendain/DemeoMods/HouseRules_Essentials/README.md

   ```

 - __PiecePieceTypeListOverridden__: Allows the list of PieceTypes for a ♟️BoardPiece to be overridden.
-  - Board pieces have PieceTypes such as IgnoreWhenCharmed, Brittle, Enemy, Prop, Interactable which dicatate certain behaviours.
+  - Board pieces have PieceTypes such as IgnoreWhenCharmed, Brittle, Enemy, Prop, Interactable which dictate certain behaviours.
   - With the right combination of rules, you can turn 🕷️spiderlings into thieves who steal your gold and cards etc
   - Assigning an PieceType to a BoardPiece does not necessarily mean that the piece change its behaviour.
   - This rule works in conjunction with `PieceAbilityListOverridden` and `PieceBehavioursListOverridden`